simondiep/quiplash-js/README.md

 - host - progress bar for showing who's still submitting their answer
 - host - progress bar for showing who's still voting
 - On score screen, recap the most voted answer and prompt
+- Allow players to upload images for answers

 ### Not yet started